meticalabs/metica-unity-sdk/README.md

 ### Settings Panel

-In this panel you can setup the API and defined the available placements.
+In this panel you can set up the API and defined the available placements.
 ![SettingsPanel](images/SettingsPanel.png "Settings Panel")

 ### Offers Panel